 You know those houses that are just ready to move into, no work needed, not even a lick of paint?
 Yep, that’s Marlow.
 The original escape for Londoners due to its close proximity, stunning Victorian architecture and riverside locale, overtime it’s cultivated all the mod cons of city life and has a vibrant social scene that’s great for families (the local Jam Theatre for kids and Pub in the Park that originated in Marlow), an excellent foodie and shop offering all ready to enjoy.

 You can’t mention food in Marlow without talking about Tom Kerridge’s Michelin-starred The Coach and The Hand & Flowers (the only pub in the UK to hold two stars).
-Other great gastro fare comes from The Chequers (a meaty haven) and The Royal Oak just on the outskirts, or if it’s brunch you’re there’s the The Ivy Marlow (stunning interiors), and the cool industrial café Coopers – a real insider haunt, tourists will never find it!
-On the same industrial estate you’ll also find Globe Cafe, currently just open on a Saturday and serving some awesome pizzas.
+Other great gastro fare comes from The Chequers (a meaty haven) and The Royal Oak just on the outskirts, plus The Oarsman gastropub on Spittal Street is set to reopen mid-Sept 2021 with revamped interiors and an experienced team at the helm.
+If it’s brunch you’re there’s the The Ivy Marlow (stunning interiors), and the cool industrial café Coopers – a real insider haunt, tourists will never find it!
 Atul Kochhar’s Sindhu, in The Compleat Angler Hotel, has stunning views of Marlow weir alongside its modern Indian menu and Satollo, tucked away in Liston Court, has a great local rep for its Italian food and spill-onto-the-courtyard atmosphere.

 Excellent (but not for your credit card).
-A mix of high-end high street hits – Mint Velvet, Whistles, Office, The White Company, Sweaty Betty, OKA – and a clutch of independents.
-Marlow Bookshop, Brookes fashion boutique and for a more ‘country-chic’ tip Really Wild (yes, Kate Middleton is a fan) are all strong options.
+A mix of high-end high street hits – Mint Velvet, Office, The White Company, Sweaty Betty, OKA – and a clutch of independents.
+Marlow Bookshop, Brookes fashion boutique, new indie wine merchant Grape Expectations and for a more ‘country-chic’ tip Really Wild (yes, Kate Middleton is a fan) are all strong options.
 Two miles away in Little Marlow you’ll find one of the best interiors destinations outside London – Home Barn is a treasure trove of unique and vintage finds beloved of glossy interiors editors.